 HellBent Review of the story drives me into the world of surprise; in the very outset of the story, a death of only sixteen years old boy with his dog creates a horrific atmosphere in the story.
 However, the drastic scene of death takes a turn to the reader’s surprise.
 The picture of hell is very different from the cliché of ancient thoughts.
 According to his expectations, Connor does not meet any pain, drastic flames of fire, horrible hell serpents and adders or anything else.
 The writer intends to show that physical torture is less horrible than mental torture in this modern world of depression and anxiety.
 For example, as in Doctor Faustus, the author, Christopher Marlowe, has also shown us the mirror of mental agony by describing the inner conflict of Faustus’ mind.
 That is somewhat, similar to this one.

-Here, Connor meets a beautiful naked angel who informs him that hell is like a heaven for someone; as Satan in Paradise Lost book, one says that it is the mind that makes a heaven of hell and hell of heaven.
+Here, Connor meets a beautiful naked angel who informs him that hell is like a heaven for someone.
+As Satan in Paradise Lost book, one says that it is the mind that makes a heaven of hell and hell of heaven.
 In this story, the author paints a very unusual picture of Hell.
 Perhaps, he is meant to renunciate the fear of hell from a human’s mind.
-The angel named Francessa further informs him that he will enjoy here with homosexual people, naked women, classical music of love; thus, this hell will become
+The angel named Francessa further informs him that he will enjoy here with homosexual people, naked women, classical music of love; thus, this hell will become an

 HellBent Review shows that in the novel, the author adds two more strange stories about Olaf and Scrote, who embark on a long journey and if they are captured on the way, they will be destroyed forever.
 However, Olaf is caught and eventually obliterated.
 After approaching the heaven of Connor, Olaf comes to know that Clarence has deceived him.
 Olaf takes revenge from Clarence, and he also betrays him.
 So his death sentence is diminished, but when he intends to assist Connor, he is sentenced to death for good.